Tressley/kinko/README.md

 # Kinko
-A basic Windows batch script to password "protect" and hide a directory.
+A basic Windows batch file to password "protect" and hide a directory.

 ## Using Kinko
 ### Changing the Password